Spatio-Temporal-Lab/SElfStar/README.md

-# Adaptive Encoding Strategies for Erasing-Based Lossless Floating-Point Compression
+# Adaptive Encoding Strategies for Streaming Erasing-Based Lossless Floating-Point Compression

 ***
 Based on the erasing method of ***Elf***, we improved it to get the ***ElfStar*** method.
 Compared with the ***Elf***